Moonlight Feels Right: Chart performance

-"Moonlight Feels Right" was a major American hit, reaching number three on the Billboard Hot 100, number two on the Cash Box chart, and number four on Record World.
+"Moonlight Feels Right" was a major American hit, peaking at number three on the Billboard Hot 100 the weeks of July 31 and August 7, 1976, number two on the Cash Box chart, and number four on Record World.
 It is ranked as the 34th biggest US hit of the year.
-On the Canadian chart, the song peaked at number three in early August 1976.
+On the Canadian chart, the song reached number three in early August 1976.
 It is ranked as the 51st biggest Canadian hit of 1976.